Cobot: Standards and guidelines

-The safety of a collaborative robot application is the issue since there is NO official term of "cobot" (within robot standardization).
-Cobot is considered to be a sales or marketing term because "collaborative" is determined by the application.
+The safety of a collaborative robot application is an issue, since there is no official definition of cobot within robot standardization.
+It is considered to be a sales or marketing term because "collaborative" is determined by the application.
 For example, a robot wielding a cutting tool or a sharp workpiece would be hazardous to people.
 However the same robot sorting foam chips would likely be safe.
 Consequently, the risk assessment accomplished by the robot integrator addresses the intended application (use).
 ISO 10218 Parts 1 and 2 rely on risk assessment (according to ISO 12100).
 In Europe, the Machinery Directive is applicable, however the robot by itself is a partial machine.
-The robot system (robot with end-effector) and the robot application are considered complete machines.
+The robot system (robot with end effector) and the robot application are considered complete machines.